echel0nn/multi-rag-agent-orchestrator-example/README.md

 3. Refine fulfillment timing and supplier planning.
 Delivery feasibility is currently based on stock levels and supplier date estimation, but the model could be extended with supplier-specific lead times, reorder cost optimization, and prioritization rules for partial fulfillment.

+4. Although the workflow completes many requests successfully, the simulation suggests that the current quote strategy is not maximizing profitability.

 ## Submission Notes

 This repository includes: